 - Now select your device.
 In case your device is not listed, perform a force restart by holding down the Sleep | Wake and Home button for 10 seconds, until the Apple logo appears.

-- In case you had made an iTunes backup before updating your iOS device to iOS 10, then restore from that backup.
+- In case you had made an iTunes backup before updating your iOS device to iOS latest version, then restore from that backup.
 If you haven’t made a backup, then backup your iOS device in iTunes and then Restore Backup.

 Remember that an iCloud backup will not help here.
 You need to backup your iOS device with iTunes and you then need to restore from that backup.